18F/handbook/_pages/getting-started/equipment.md

 GSA IT will provide peripherals such as: Wired keyboard, Wired mouse, and monitors ONLY if the users are using them in the office.
 Note: GSA IT does not provide wireless peripherals.
 Wireless peripherals can be purchased by the business unit.

 In order to obtain standard issued hardware, the requestor must contact the IT Service Desk or open a ServiceNow ticket.
-For non-standard IT equipment, requestors must complete and submit an Exception Waiver Form for review and approval.
+For non-standard IT equipment, requestors must complete and submit an [Exception Waiver](https://insite.gsa.gov/employee-resources/information-technology/it-assistance-and-help-desk/service-catalog/exception-waiver-request-process-for-nonstandard-equipment-and-macintosh?term=exception%20waiver) for review and approval.

 GSA IT will NOT provide peripherals to telework users that are using them at home or at a remote location.
 However, the users can purchase that on their own or provided by the business unit.
 There are no specific brands that GSA recommends.